XuPaperCup/WorldEdit-BE/README.md

 <b>*Please note that the translation may not be fully correct and there might be some issue occur to the WorldEdit: Bedrock Edition addon after installation.*</b>

 ### Prerequisite
-If you haven't, please install the WorldEdit: Bedrock Edition addon created by SIsilicon from MCPEDL Page first.
+If you haven't, please install the WorldEdit: Bedrock Edition addon Created By SIsilicon from MCPEDL Page first.

 <a href="https://mcpedl.com/worldedit-be-addon/">➜ Link to MCPEDL Page of WorldEdit: Bedrock Edition addon created by SIsilicon</a>
 ### Release(rel)/Pre-release(pre)